Service Workflow: Advanced Settings

 Disable Camera Scan, Manual Scan, and/or Lookup

-If you’d like to remove the ability to scan with a camera and only use manual entry, or vice versa, you can disable camera or manual scanning as needed.
+If you’d like to remove the ability to scan with the device’s built-in camera and only use manual entry, or vice versa, you can disable the camera or manual scanning.
 This is useful when using a scanning accessory.
 If you’d prefer your users not be able to access the database by searching its values, you can also disable the lookup feature.

 Enable Kiosk Mode

 This mode locks the device into a particular service in the application.
-You will need to set a PIN so you can unlock and lock the device so that users can not move from the service and may only use it to scan.
+You will need to set a PIN so you can unlock and lock the device.
+Then, users cannot move from the service and may only use it to scan.
 We have more specifics on what you can include in your configuration to customize this feature for your desires.
 This can include custom branding and instructions to help users.

 Collect Device Location without interruption as a property with each scan

-You can record the location of the device at the time of each scan.
-It’s another great way to increase accountability, allowing you to confirm each scan’s correct location.
-Also, you can collect locations in the foreground as a Question or in the background as a scan Property.
+You can record the GPS location of the device at the time of each scan in the background as a scan property.
+It’s another great way to increase accountability, allowing you to confirm each scan’s actual location.
+Also, you can collect GPS locations in the foreground as a Question prompt.

 Enable custom web-view for lookup, history, display configuration, on-device custom validation, and print